✔ WHAT IS K2?

 - user pages (author blogs/user profiles)

-- Unique plugin system to extend item, category and user forms
+- unique plugin system to extend item, category & user forms

 - ajax-based frontend editing

 - Rest-like JSON/JSONP content output

 - Native advanced SEF options (added in K2 v2.6.4+)

 K2 fully supports the Joomla!
 API, which means all Joomla! plugins will function properly within the K2 component & modules, either in the frontend or backend.